Makhmud Muradov: 2023

-Muradov was expected to face Abusupiyan Magomedov on March 11, 2023 at UFC Fight Night: Yan vs. Dvalishvili.
+Muradov was expected to face Abusupiyan Magomedov on March 11, 2023, at UFC Fight Night: Yan vs. Dvalishvili.
 At the end of February, it was announced that Muradov had pulled out of the bout again.

+Muradov faced Bryan Barberena on July 22, 2023, at UFC on ESPN+ 82.
+He won the fight via unanimous decision.

+2024

+Muradov faced Aliaskhab Khizriev on February 3, 2024, UFC Fight Night 235.
+After being poked in the eye seconds into round one by Khizriev, the bout was called off and deemed a "no contest" due to an accidental eye poke.

+Muradov was scheduled to face Michel Pereira on May 4, 2024, at UFC 301.
+However, Muradov withdrew due to an infection.

+On May 4, 2024, it was announced that Muradov was released from the UFC, despite signing a new deal recently.

+Return to Oktagon MMA

+On June 8, 2024, it was announced that Muradov re-signed with Oktagon MMA.

+Muradov faced Scott Askham on September 21, 2024, at Oktagon 61.
+He won the fight via unanimous decision.

+Muradov was scheduled to face Joliton Lutterbach on March 8, 2025, at Oktagon 68.
+However, Lutterbach was forced to withdraw due to injury and was replaced by Yasubey Enomoto.
+He won the fight via knockout in round two.

+Muradov is scheduled to face Patrik Kincl for the interim Oktagon Middleweight Championship on June 14, 2025, at Oktagon 72.

 Personal life

 A professional MMA competitor since 2012, Muradov is both the first Tajik-born and Uzbek UFC fighter, and the world's first mixed martial artist signed by Floyd Mayweather Jr.'s The Money Team.

 Besides his native Uzbek, Muradov speaks Czech, Russian and English and is conversational in Polish and Arabic.

 Muradov is a non-denominational Muslim and he does not strictly observe the Ramadan fast.

-Since 2018, he has been dating Monika Bagárová, a Czech singer of Romani descent.
+Since 2018, he has been dating Monika Bagárová, a Czech singer.
 On May 27, 2020, Bagárová gave birth to their first child, a daughter named Rumia.
-The couple split up in December 2021, however in February 2022 Bagárová confirmed they had reconciled.
+The couple split up in December 2021.
+However, in February 2022, Bagárová confirmed they had reconciled.
 They separated again in July 2022.
+In March 2023 Muradov confirmed relationship with Czech reality TV star Sabina Karásková.

 Muradov has stated multiple times that he is very patriotic towards the Czech lands and Prague.
 He called himself an “Uzbek with a Czech heart” or a “Czech from Uzbekistan”, and also a “Czech representative” and a “proud Praguer”.
 Because of that, Muradov turned down Floyd Mayweather Jr.'s offer to permanently relocate from Prague to Las Vegas in Nevada, where he is training at both the Dewey "Black Kobra" Cooper's gym and the Mayweather Boxing Club, as well as working for Mayweather Jr. himself.

 During his early time in Prague, Muradov appeared in autoerotic porn productions and solo softcore porn photo shoots under the stage name "Akhmed Virt" for William Higgins' gay pornographic production company.